About This Listing

-RULE ONE - communicate freely any question, concern, or issue with hosts!
+Guests' vacations are important to us!
+PLEASE communicate freely any question, concern, or issue with hosts!
 Stories, jokes and laughter also appreciated!

 I had a wonderful time in Sayulita, and loved staying at Leslie and Martin's place.
 The apartment is perfect for someone looking to enjoy the town while being removed from noise of town at night.
 Leslie and Martin were very welcoming and provided plenty of useful tips for my visit.
 I'd definitely come back to Rancho Che Che!

 L.A and Martin were great hosts.
 They gave me lots of inside tips for the area, were very friendly, and gave me rides into town often.
 The place was clean and well maintained.
 For me, the walk into town or from town at night wasn't great as there is a stretch of highway that is pitchblack and in the middle of nowhere- bring LED headlamps

 And you would be fine!
 There are roosters that wake you up and a lot of barking dogs, but that's in a lot of places in Sayulita, just bring some ear plugs and you will be fine :) Thanks for the wonderful stay guys!

 We so enjoyed your staying with us Karli!
 Just to mention that there is an off-road path which runs along the road for most of that stretch which guests can use and have reported the need for another street lamp once again.
 We are always happy to shuttle guests back forth and Gaston has great daily rates on Golf Carts!